 Hosted by the University of Tokyo

-Also, a one-day trip with students of other GSP TOK courses will be scheduled out of the course.
+Also, a Japanese cultural experience opportunity will be scheduled out of the course.

 Target Audience/ Prerequisites

 Primarily aimed at undergraduate students, although graduate students may apply on the understanding that the program is basically designed for undergraduates.

 - Urban Planning in Fast Growing Cities in Asia

 - Urban Planning and Community Development in Japan

 - Universal design and accessibility studies in Japan